Team1100/FRCRasPiVisionApp/README.md

         11. `make apriltag_demo`
 12. Configure the python application
     1. Read up on the [VI editor](https://www.redhat.com/sysadmin/introduction-vi-editor)
     2. ONLY IF you want to simulate the robot on a driver station, then you need to enter your computer ip address into the python program.
-However, if you plan on setting the pi up directly on the robot, skip to step 12) ii.
+However, if you plan on setting the pi up directly on the robot, skip to step 12) iii.
         1. Navigate into the python-app folder.
         2. Start editing the pythonVisionApp.py by typing `vi pythonVisionApp.py`
             1. On line 51, set `usingComputerIP` to `True`